Best Hotels in Paris: From Palace Hotels to Saint-Germain Boutiques (2026)

 Price: €300–700/night | Location: 23 Avenue Junot, Montmartre

-Hôtel du Particulier is the most secretive and most romantic hotel in Paris — a private 18th-century mansion in the Montmartre hill, accessible through a courtyard gate on a quiet avenue, with only 5 suites, an extraordinary private garden, and the most intimate scale of any hotel in Paris.
+Hôtel du Particulier is the most secretive and most romantic hotel in Paris — a private 18th-century mansion on the Montmartre hill, accessible through a courtyard gate on a quiet avenue, with only 5 suites, a lush private garden, and the most intimate scale of any hotel in Paris.
 Each suite is designed by a different contemporary French artist.
 The Montmartre location (the Sacré-Cœur basilica 5 minutes’ walk, the Place du Tertre artist square 3 minutes) adds context.

 Hôtel Saint-Marc — Grands Boulevards Design